gab-arrobo/aether-oai/README.md

    - run `oai-router-install` to create the network.
       - To remove the network, run `oai-router-remove`.
 3. Start the OAI-gNb Docker containers:
-   - Set the container image "gNbimage" for gNb.
+   - Set the container image "gnb_image" for gNb.
    - Set "simulation" to true to run in simulation mode.
    - Set "conf_file" path for coresponding conf file for gNb i.e for simulation/physical.
    - Set "ip" for gNb container, it should in same subnet as network.